- Skeletal system

 - Male reproductive system

-The rotator cuff is a group of muscles in the shoulder region and their tendons that stabilize and strengthen the shoulder and allow its many movements.
-Four muscles form the rotator cuff, all of whom connect the scapula with the humerus.
+The rotator cuff is a group of muscles located in the shoulder region of the upper limb.
+These muscles and their tendons stabilize and strengthen the shoulder joint and allow movements.
+Four skeletal muscles connecting the scapula with the humerus form the rotator cuff, and these four muscles include the following:

 Rotator cuff muscles

-The main functions of this rotator cuff muscle are to abduct the arm and to stabilize the shoulder joint.
-The innervation of the supraspinatus is provided by the suprascapular nerve (C5).
+The main functions of this muscle are the abduction of the arm and shoulder joint stabilization.
+The innervation of the supraspinatus is provided by the suprascapular nerve (C5, C6).
+And finally, this muscle receives arterial blood supply from the suprascapular artery.

-The infraspinatus (Latin: musculus infraspinatus) is also innervated by the suprascapular nerve (C5 - C6).
-The muscle originates from the posterior surface of the scapula, more precisely from the infraspinous fossa and inserts into the greater tuberosity of the humerus.
-The tendon of this muscle inserts on the middle facet of the great tuberosity.
+Like the supraspinatus, the infraspinatus (Latin: musculus infraspinatus) also originates from the posterior surface of the scapula, more precisely from the infraspinous fossa.
+And it also inserts on the greater tubercle of the humerus.

-The infraspinatus stabilizes the shoulder joint and provides external rotation of the upper arm.
+The infraspinatus stabilizes the shoulder joint and provides external rotation of the arm.
+Nerve supply is provided by the suprascapular nerve (C5, C6).
+The infraspinatus receives arterial blood supply from the suprascapular and circumflex scapular arteries.